Skip to main content

 The X-Sense SC07-MR smart smoke and carbon monoxide alarm can be used on its own or interconnected with other alarms.
 For access to the best smart features, you'll need to use it with the SBS50 base station, which bridges the gap between the alarms and the internet, allowing things like notifications and app control.

 The SC07-MR alarm is battery-powered and has a replaceable battery (not a sealed one).
-It only comes in one color and costs $45.99 for a single alarm.
-We, however, tested a kit composed of five alarms and the base station, which costs $199.99.
+It is available in only one color and costs $45.99 for a single alarm.
+We tested a kit composed of five alarms and the base station.

 Is X-Sense a good brand?

-Yes, generally X-Sense is considered a good brand of smoke and carbon monoxide detectors.
+Yes, X-Sense is generally considered a reputable brand of smoke and carbon monoxide detectors.
 The company has been around for a while, and also makes non-connected models of detectors that you may have in your home without even knowing it.

 How we tested